sherryrich/gymbag/README.md

 ### Accessibility

   <details>
-  <summary>The [WAVE WebAIM web accessibility evaluation tool](https://wave.webaim.org/extension/) was used for Browser Extension testing to ensure no errors shown</summary>
+  <summary>The WAVE WebAIM web accessibility evaluation tool was used for browser extension testing to ensure no errors shown</summary>

   ![](docs/wave_about.JPG)
   ![](docs/wave_bag.JPG)